 This year, a farm fire unit has been added to the property tray top vehicle, to become the current primary response to bushfire in the area.

 During 2017 the museum’s workshop resembled ‘mens’ shed’ activity with group working days.
 The emphasis was to both repair and refurbish the 2 seat ES52 Kookaburra VH-GHN.
 Works included plywood, dacron, instruments, control runs and painting.
-Toward the end of the year the completed airframe was assembled (above).
+Toward the end of the year the completed airframe was assembled.

 For 2018 the same work team has swung into the counterpart single seat ES57 Kingfisher VH-GRH, with similar repair and refurbishment tasks planned.
-The early work is on individual parts, to be mated together on the boards shown above later in the year.
+The early work is on individual parts, to be mated together on the boards shown above.

 Integral to collecting the ‘fleet’ are on-going tasks in servicing, maintenance and repair of individual airframes.
 The airframes cross the spectrum from aluminium alloy construction, glass fibre resin mould constructed airframes, and the traditional ‘stick&string’ build in Sitka spruce.

 Collected together in the shed in this photograph are from rear forward: the aluminium alloy L-13, an ES57 wing in timber construction, the moulds for the DM-12M; and the fuselage of the Es-52 being worked on by owners Ted, Noel, Beverley and Emilis.